gardener/gardener/docs/proposals/20-ha-control-planes.md

         type: <node | zone>
 ```

 The consumer can optionally specify `highAvailability` in the shoot spec.
-Failure tolerance of `node` signifies that the HA shoot control plane can tolerate a single node failure, whereas `zone` signifies that the HA shoot control plane can withstand an outage of a single zone.
+Failure tolerance of `node` (aka `single-zone` shoot clusters) signifies that the HA shoot control plane can tolerate a single node failure, whereas `zone` (aka `multi-zone` shoots clusters) signifies that the HA shoot control plane can withstand an outage of a single zone.

 ## Gardener Scheduler